 At Dr Radcliffe's there is a daily act of collective worship.
 This can be whole school but is also key stage based and class based.
 Each term we have a collective worship theme based around our Christian values.
 Class 5 open and close our whole school collective worship.
 During collective worship the children have the opportunity to sing, pray and have moments of reflection.
 There is always a key theme for the week which provides the opportunity for children, think, share, respond and reflect.
 The themes are presented to the children through Bible stories, stories from other religions, plays, puppets, art and music.
 The children are encouraged to play an active part in their collective worship.

 We have strong links with our local church, SS Peter and Paul in Steeple Aston.
-Reverend Marcus is a regular visitor to school and regularly leads our collective worship, which the children thoroughly enjoy.
 Below is a link for the Church

 Find out what Class 2 got up to when we were visited by Be Space Prayer